 Water in the early morning.
 Mow lawn higher during hot months to preserve moisture.
 Clean hummingbird feeders every 3-4 days.
 Allow grass clippings to stay on the lawn to feed the soil.

 To prevent burning, avoid chemical fertilizers during hot months.
 Keep caladiums well-watered.
 Don’t overwater azaleas.
 Water deeply when you water to encourage deep roots.
 Avoid wide use of lawn chemicals.
-For chinch bugs spot treat only infected are- as with insecticidal soap.
+For chinch bugs spot treat only infected area with insecticidal soap.

 Prune leggy shrubs and perennials.
 Keep hummingbird feeders full and watch for fall migration.
 Plant chrysanthemums and irises.
 Water early in the morning, slowly and deeply.